Testing Interactions

 The only other functionality we care about is the ability toggle the completion

-of a Todo
+of a Todo.

 Query for the first todo

-For us to be able to click on an individual Todo
+For us to be able to click on an individual Todo we need to query for it.

 ...